This festive red cabbage slaw studded with pomegranate seeds, mandarin oranges and pistachios is a delicious and welcome addition to any table!

 This red cabbage slaw could not be more beautiful.
 So many colours of the rainbow in this salad!
 And the taste definitely matches the bright palette.

-Then comes the dressing that pulls all of them together.
+Then comes the dressing that pulls all of it together.
 You can go with a vinaigrette but the ultimate comfort food coleslaw should be creamy.
 Don’t you think?

-So I dressed my red cabbage slaw with creamy yogurt based dressing spiked with freshly squeezed orange juice, a tad of mayonnaise and a fragrant sumac spice.
+So I dressed my red cabbage slaw with creamy yogurt based dressing spiked with freshly squeezed orange juice, a touch of mayonnaise and fragrant sumac spice.

 I’ve wanted my coleslaw to be extra special, fitting for a holiday table.
 After all Thanksgiving and Christmas are not very far away!